 Sun Joo (Grace) Ahn

-Director of the GAVEL Lab; Professor
+Director of the CACHE Lab; Professor

 About: Dr. Ahn teaches undergraduate-level research methods, graduate-level user experience research, communication theory, and advertising and society.
 Her research examines how social media, video/internet games, and immersive virtual environments influence […]